Christian Walker Player Props: Diamondbacks vs. Pirates

 Christian Walker At The Plate

-- Among qualified hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 67th, and he is 13th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 54th, his on-base percentage ranks 65th, and he is 14th in the league in slugging.

-- Walker has reached base via a hit in 53 games this season (of 84 played), and had multiple hits in 25 of those games.

-- He has scored in 42 games this year (50.0%), including multiple runs in three games.
+- He has scored in 42 of 85 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.